hpaluch-pil/stm32-usb-cdc1/README.md

 * red LED D3 lights on fatal error
 * blue LED D2 is blinking (to signal that CPU is running)
-* Thi CDC Transmit/Receive are currently No-operation (planned control of green LED D1 in near future).
+* The CDC Transmit/Receive are currently No-operation (planned control of green LED D1 in near future).